ezcater/activerecord-postgres_pub_sub/README.md

 In this example, notification events would be generated for the channel named `"name_space_entity"` based on inserts to the `name_space_entities` table.

+## Supported dependencies

+This gem will not support versions of ruby and activerecord which no longer receive security updates.
+It will support the latest major version of the pg gem and it will be tested against the latest minor / patch version of that gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,